Cadillac Previews True V Replacements At Detroit Grand Prix

 We can't deny that the debut of the new CT5-V and CT4-V has sprung quite a reaction from the fans of the performance sedans, particularly because of their rather conservative engine output numbers.

-In the aftermath, however, Cadillac might have something else in mind.
+In the aftermath, however, Cadillac have something else in mind.
 At the Chevrolet Detroit Grand Prix, the carmaker surprises the crowd with a preview of two more V-Series prototypes, driven by General Motors president Mark Reuss himself and Ken Morris, vice president of product.

 On a visual standpoint, it looks like the prototypes are just camouflaged versions of the recently-launched CT5-V and CT4-V. The red one carries the same face and rear fascia of the CT5-V, except for some minor differences like the side fender gills and horizontal slats on the air vents instead of mesh, similar to what the CT4-V carries.